ianjohngraham/sitecorehackathon2017/README.md

  </dependentAssembly>

-## Get a token from Dropbox
+## Get a Token from Dropbox

- Got to: https://www.dropbox.com/developers/apps and login with a dropbox account
+ Got to: https://www.dropbox.com/developers/apps and login with a Dropbox account.

- Create a new App that will give you full dropbox access.
+ Create a new App that will give you full Dropbox access.

  Generate an access token for your app.